Vis4Sense/student-projects/2024-2025/readme.md

 For coin universe, plot the prediction error of each coin over time
 - this is to see how often they change order

+For trading, single coin, compare:
+- baseline: buy and hold
+- strategy 1:
+   - when there is a positive anomaly, put all the fund into that
+   - sell all the coin if there is a negative anomaly

 # To Do
 ## Manasi and Abhay